jsnkan/KS0499-Keyestudio-Mega-2560-Plus-Board/docs/KS0499 Keyestudio Mega 2560 Plus Board.md

 To avoid the errors when uploading the program to the board, you need to select the correct Arduino board that matches the board connected to your computer.

-Then come back to the Arduino software, you should click Tools→Board, select the board. (as shown below)
+Then, click Tools→Board, select the board. (as shown below)

 ![](media/d27e784f35475d633be807e115c7358f.png)